alexmercerind/flutter_audio_desktop/README.md

 ## :wrench: How It Works ?

 One word, C++.
 I had experience with C++ & it simply uses [dart::ffi](https://dart.dev/guides/libraries/c-interop) for accessing Native C++ for playing audio.
-It uses the [BASS Audio Library](http://www.un4seen.com) under the hood.
+It uses the Changed native code to use [miniaudio](https://github.com/mackron/miniaudio) from [David Reid](https://github.com/mackron).

+I wrote [this](./lib/src/AudioPlayer.hpp) simple wrapper around his library to get this working.

-There is not any audio playback library for Flutter Desktop at the moment, so I decided to make one myself.
+There is not any audio playback library for Flutter Desktop at the moment, so I decided to write one myself.

+###### :love_letter: Thanks a lot to [David Reid](https://github.com/mackron).